parklab/parklab.github.io/_posts/2012-07-01-michael-mgh.md

 hide_footer: true
 ---

 Congratulations to Michael for his new faculty position in the Department of Molecular Biology at Massachusetts General Hospital.
 Well done!
-His lab page ishere.
+His lab page is [here](https://molbio.mgh.harvard.edu/laboratories/tolstorukov).